abhinav/git-spice/doc/reference.md

 Create a new branch

-Creates a new branch containing the staged changes on top of the current branch, or --target if specified.
+Staged changes will be committed to the new branch.
-If there are no staged changes, creates an empty commit.
+If there are no staged changes, an empty commit will be created.

-By default, the new branch is created on top of the target, but it does not affect the rest of the stack.
+If a branch name is not provided, it will be generated from the commit message.

+The new branch will use the current branch as its base.
+Use --target to specify a different base branch.

-Use the --insert flag to move the upstack branches of the target onto the new branch.
+--insert will move the branches upstack from the target branch on top of the new branch.
-Alternatively, use the --below flag to place the new branch below the target branch, making the new branch the base of the rest of the stack.
+--below will create the new branch below the target branch.

 For example, given the following stack, with A checked out: